robinr10122002-spec/notes/Day-5.md

 - ### Rest operator--collect rest of the values of arrays or objects

 -        equal to left is rest and equal to right is spread    ------left(rest)=right(spread)

+ - ## day-8
+- important terms in functions no of arg is less than the no of params then the params became undefined no of arg is more than the no of params then the arg is skipped
+ -  ### use of function
+   - reuse the logic
+   -  update in one place
+-  ### Philosophy
+       - make it work and then make it better